Italian Americans: Discrimination and stereotyping

-During the period of mass immigration to the United States, Italians suffered widespread discrimination in housing and employment.
-They were often victims of prejudice, economic exploitation, and sometimes even violence, particularly in the South.
-Beginning in the late 1880s, anti-ethnic sentiment increased, and Catholic churches were often vandalized and burned and Italians were attacked by mobs.
-In the 1890s, it is estimated that more than 20 Italians were lynched.
-Much of the anti-Italian hostility in the United States was directed at Southern Italians and Sicilians, who began immigrating to the United States in large numbers after 1880.
-Before that, there were relatively few Italians in North America.
+During the period of mass immigration to the United States, Italians were often victims of prejudice, economic exploitation, and sometimes even violence, particularly in the South.
+In the 1890s, more than 20 Italians were lynched.
+The hostility was often directed toward the Southern Italians and Sicilians who began immigrating to the United States in large numbers after 1880.

-A journalist asked a West Coast construction boss if the Italian was a white man, to which the boss replied: “No sir, an Italian is a Dago”.
-This response reflected the xenophobic attitude of the time defining the idea of Whiteness in the United States.
-There was a social hierarchy within the various white American communities in which a different degrees of “whiteness" was associated with each group.
-Some European immigrants, such as Italians, were considered less white than the early European settlers and, therefore, were less accepted in American society.
+There was xenophobic attitude at the time defining the idea of "whiteness" in the United States, and a social hierarchy within the various white American communities in which a different degrees of whiteness was associated with each group.
+Some European immigrants, such as Italians, were considered less white than the early European settlers and, therefore, were less accepted at that time in American society.

 Italian stereotypes abounded as a means of justifying the maltreatment of the immigrants.
 The print media greatly contributed to the stereotyping of Italians with lurid accounts of secret societies and criminality.
 Between 1890 and 1920, Italian neighborhoods were often depicted as violent and controlled by criminal networks.
 Two highly publicized cases illustrate the impact of these negative stereotypes:

 In 1891, eleven Italian immigrants in New Orleans were lynched due to their alleged role in the murder of the police chief David Hennessy.
 This was one of the largest mass lynchings in U.S. history.
 The lynching took place after nine of the immigrants were tried for the murder and acquitted.
 Subsequently, a mob broke into the jail where they were being held and dragged them out to be lynched, together with two other Italians who were being held in the jail at the time, but had not been accused in the killing.